 - Be accessible to other researchers allowing independent verification of processing systems.

 The project aims to develop techniques for applying, insofar as is possible, the FRM concept to in-situ measurements of three vegetation-related parameters.
 These are surface reflectance, the fraction of absorbed photosynthetically active radiation (FAPAR) and canopy chlorophyll content.

 Phase 1 of the FRM4VEG project took place between 2018 and 2019, involving the definition of protocols, procedures and validation methodologies, which were then applied over two field campaigns.

-Phase 2 will involve the consolidation of the protocols, procedures and validation methodologies developed in Phase 1, additional field campaigns, a round robin exercise, and detailed consideration of permanent instrumentation for deployment over validation supersites.
+Phase 2 will involve the consolidation of the protocols, procedures and validation methodologies developed in Phase 1.
+It will incorporate additional field campaigns, a surface reflectance inter-comparison exercise (SRIX4VEG) endorsed by the Committee on Earth Observation Satellites (CEOS) Working Group on Calibration and Validation (WGCV) to ensure international participation, and detailed consideration of permanent instrumentation for deployment over validation supersites.